vrmarcelino/CCMetagen/README.md

 Make sure you have the dependencies below installed and accessible in your $PATH.
 The guidelines below are for Unix systems.

-  * If you do not have it already, download and install [Python 3](https://www.python.org/downloads/) CCMetagen requires Python modules [pandas](https://pandas.pydata.org/) and [ETE3](http://etetoolkit.org/).
+  * If you do not have it already, download and install [Python 3.6](https://www.python.org/downloads/) CCMetagen requires Python modules [pandas (>0.23)](https://pandas.pydata.org/) and [ETE3](http://etetoolkit.org/).
 The easiest way to install these modules is via conda or pip:

 `conda install pandas`